radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 ### Default Naming Contexts

 This section describes all the default root naming contexts included with RadiantOne.
-The naming contexts can be viewed/managed from the Main Control Panel > Directory Namespace tab and the data (run-time) can be seen from the Directory Browser tab.
-If a naming context is safe to delete, it is indicated in the description below.
+Some are part of samples (if installed) and some are required for the RadiantOne service.
+Some of the naming contexts can be viewed/managed from the Control Panel > Setup > Directory Namespace > Namespace Design and the data (run-time) can be seen from the Control Panel > Setup > Directory Browser.
+If a naming context is a sample and safe to delete, it is indicated in the description below.

-The sample naming contexts are as follows.
+The default and sample naming contexts are as follows.

 - o=vds
 <br> This naming context contains many sample virtual views mounted below it.
 This naming context may be hidden (by specifying it as a hidden context in the rootdse.ldif file for the RadiantOne service) but should not be deleted.